SudoWatson/FiraCode-Nix-Flake/README.md

 `withFeatures` - List of OpenType features to enable.
 Optional.
 See https://github.com/tonsky/FiraCode/wiki/How-to-enable-stylistic-sets for the features available.
 Any program that uses the built font will use the selected features (ligatures still dependent on ligature support by program)

 `fontFamilyName` - Name used in fontconfig to identify the font.
-Optional
+Optional.
+Defaults to "features" which appends the chosen features onto the name.

 The font will be installed and available just as any other font in the system.